Seasonal Affective Disorder

 - Feelings of hopelessness, worthlessness, or unnecessary guilt

-- Having thoughts of death or suicidal thoughts
+- Having recurrent thoughts of death or having a suicidal tendency

-Winter Depression Symptoms linked with winter onset of Seasonal Affective Disorder is sometimes referred to as winter depression and include:
+Symptoms linked with winter onset of Seasonal Affective Disorder include

 - Hypersomnia (Oversleeping)